Thangarajtk/WDIO_Mocha_Javascript/README.md

 3. On the terminal, Run command `npm install` to install all the dependencies present in the `package.json` file.

 ## Steps to execute tests locally
-1. Run command `npm test` from terminal to execute the scripts locally.
+1. Run command `npm run test` from terminal to execute the scripts locally.

 ## Steps to execute tests on Docker container
-1. On the terminal, Run command `docker-compose up` to start the docker service.
-2. Open new terminal and Run command `npm test` to execute the scripts on docker container.
+1. Run command `npm run test:docker` to execute the scripts on docker container.

 ## Reports
 - allure-reporter